tohiddd/CI-CD-Pipeline-Health-Dashboard/README.md

 This project proves that **AI-assisted development can deliver enterprise-quality applications rapidly** when combined with thoughtful prompting and iterative refinement.
 # Dummy commit to trigger GitHub Actions - Wed Oct  1 14:36:51 IST 2025

+## 🧪 Pipeline Test - Hello Message
+This is a test commit to trigger a failing pipeline and verify the CI/CD Dashboard monitoring functionality.
+Expected result: Pipeline should fail due to syntax errors in test-failure.js